nilskj/nilskj/README.md

 - 👋 Hi, I’m @nilskj
 - 👀 I’m interested in typescript full stack development
-- 🌱 I’m currently learning more about data science
+- 🌱 I’m currently learning more about data science and machine learning
 - 💞️ I’m looking to collaborate on [trpc](https://github.com/trpc/trpc)
 - 📫 How to reach me: [web](https://nisse.tech/)